pawelgrzybek/pawelgrzybek.com/content/posts/2020-02-29-top-picks-2020-february.md

 ---
 title: "Top picks — 2020 February"
-description: "The Web We Want initiative, HTTPS Is Easy, new JavaScript bundler coded entirely in a go language, revolutionary TypeScript 3.8 changes, Firefox and Edge Support in Cypress 4.0 and more…"
+summary: "The Web We Want initiative, HTTPS Is Easy, new JavaScript bundler coded entirely in a go language, revolutionary TypeScript 3.8 changes, Firefox and Edge Support in Cypress 4.0 and more…"
 photo: top-picks.jpg
 ---